Posted on June 15, 2021

 This year shows Mark has not been making his required alimony and lawyer’s fees since 1964.

-And it turned out to be all 12 months.
+It turned out to be all 12 months.